-Blog: The case of the disappearing duck
+Polly Greeks: The case of the disappearing duck

-In Polly Greek’s blog this week: when a Pekin duck goes missing, James goes on stoat-catching duty.
+When a Pekin duck goes missing, James goes on stoat-catching duty.

 Last week when I went down to feed our three ducks, I was appalled to see vast amounts of downy feathers fluffed over the ground.
 When only two ducks came waddling up for their dinner, and they reappeared as a twosome the next day as well, I concluded the worst.

 ‘A stoat’s killed a duck,’ I announced to the family.

 It’s true I lacked a corpse, but a freshly killed chicken had just been uncovered in the chook run, sucked of her blood by some vampiric mustelid.
 The strewn duck feathers and a missing duck seemed evidence enough of another attack.

 ‘I think it was the boy,’ five-year-old Vita told me.
 We haven’t actually had any idea of our ducks’ genders but whenever I sat and talked to the trio, the one that had vanished would tilt its head to survey me with a kindly eye.
 He looked like he should be called Arthur and get about in a home-knitted vest.
 I had a feeling he’d put the kettle on if you ever visited him in a Beatrix Potter tale.

 We brought our Pekin ducks home from a friend’s last November.
 They tumbled from a box into their new enclosure like fluffy yellow tennis balls, splashing about in the children’s paddling pool as cute as cartoons and enchanting everybody but two-year-old Zen who eyed them resentfully and pelted them with maize when he could.